Total TimePrep: 45 min. Bake: 20 min. + cooling

 - Meanwhile, melt butter in a large saucepan over medium heat.
 Remove from the heat; stir in sugar and vanilla.
 Add eggs, one at a time, stirring well after each addition.
 Combine the flour, cocoa, baking powder and salt; stir into butter mixture just until combined.
 Spread over warm blond layer.

-- Bake for 20-25 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
+- Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean (do not overbake).
 Cool on a wire rack.

-- Cut into 36 rectangles (3-1/4 in. x 1 in.).
+- Cut into 36 rectangles (3-1/4x1 in.).
 With decorating gel, draw a line dividing each rectangle in half widthwise; attach baking bits with dabs of decorating gel to resemble dominoes.
-Yield: 3 dozen.

 My family really liked these.
 That little layer of melted chocolate chips really made a difference.
 People thought they looked tasty and smelled rich and chocolaty.
 In short, I've been encouraged to make this recipe again!!